 It’s OK to buy a tube or powered wasabi.
 It’s convenient and much more affordable, after all!
 Just check the label and see if you can buy those with real wasabi.
 It’ll say “hon-wasabi” or “nama-wasabi” on the label, which means it contains at least 50% real wasabi.

-If you’re lucky enough to find real wasabi, choose fresh and unshrived stems.
+Choose fresh and unshrived stems that are thick and firm.
 Bigger does not necessarily mean better, so choose the size that fits your purpose.

 How To Store

-Store powdered wasabi in a cool and dark place with low humidity, like your spicy cabinet.
+Store powdered wasabi in a cool, dark place with low humidity, like your spicy cabinet.
 You can keep tube wasabi in the refrigerator.

-For fresh wasabi, wrap in dampened paper towels and put in a plastic bag.
-Check on it occasionally when not in use and change the paper towel.
+For fresh wasabi, wrap it in dampened paper towels and put it in a plastic bag.
+Check on it occasionally when not in use, and change the paper towel.
 If necessary, trim away any black spots.
 It won’t keep indefinitely, so use it quickly.

 Substitutions

-Powdered or tube wasabi are the best substitution for real wasabi.
+Powdered or tube wasabi are the best substitutions for real wasabi.

 Health Benefits

-Wasabi’s anti-bacterial effects have been known for centuries and safeguarded Japanese diners without knowing how and why.
-There are naturally occurring compounds that have antibacterial properties against certain foodborne illnesses.
-It also has anti-inflammatory properties, which suppress cells and enzymes that promote inflammation.
-It also contains cancer-fighting properties.
+Wasabi’s antioxidants and anti-bacterial effects have been known for centuries, safeguarding Japanese diners without knowing how and why.
+It contains naturally occurring compounds that have antibacterial properties against certain foodborne illnesses.
+It also has anti-inflammatory properties, suppressing cells and enzymes promoting inflammation.
+It also contains cancer-fighting properties and can boost the immune system.

 It also contains vitamins B, C, and A and minerals such as calcium, magnesium, and potassium.
 It’s low in cholesterol and sodium.
 While it’s not high in nutrients, it’s usually served with highly nutritious fish and seafood.